sasetz/fiit_template/readme.md

 # Showcase

 Here's a quick look on different template **styles**.
-You can choose whatever style you want, it's up to your personal preference.
+You can choose any one of these styles, it's up to your personal preference.
+The previews are just for visual clarity, they are going to be slightly different from the final documents.

 | `legacy` | `regular` | `compact` |
 | ------------- | -------------- | -------------- |